JackDanger/inline_styles/README.markdown

 # InlineStyles

-Take a CSS stylesheet and semantic html and squish them together
+Squish a CSS stylesheet into any semantic html

 ## Why?